 It’s a fear that is one of the biggest obstacles that we have left to maneuver.
 I feel terrible that she feels that way, but no matter how much I reassure her that she has nothing to fear, or how much I prove to her on a daily basis that I am in love with her, the possibility of starting up the emotional affair again scares her.

-I know that it is easy for me to say this, and I said this to Linda last night…but there has to come a time where the past needs to be let go.
+I know that it is easy for me to say this.
+In fact, I said this to Linda last night…but there has to come a time where the past needs to be let go.
 I’m not saying she has to forget it.
 But accept it and not dwell in it.
 We use the past to learn from our mistakes and understand our failures so as to not repeat them again.
-We must turn our energies into working at and creating a marriage and life together that is strong now and in the future.
+Then we must turn our energies into working at and creating a marriage and life together that is strong now and in the future.
 We need to look towards the future with anticipation of the possibilities, setting and reaching goals, having fun, enjoying each other, and helping others who are trying to overcome infidelity.

 Rather, accepting that the affair happened is about making a positive move toward a fruitful future.
 It is about letting go of the affair so that you can move forward.
 Instead of getting buried by dwelling on the past, you have the power and the choice to make a step and move forward.
 You can accept the past as a means of learning how to make a better future with your partner.”